ioggstream/draft-polli-restapi-ld-keywords/draft-polli-openapi-linked-data-keywords.md

    a "@context" and a "@type" property.
    For further information see {{sec-conflicts}};
 1. add the "@context" property with the value of x-jsonld-context.
-   This will be the one and only "@context" that will be mangled;
+   This will be the instance context: the only one that will be mangled;
 1. add the "@type" property with the value of x-jsonld-type;
-1. iterate on each property retrieving the @context and @type from the associate sub-schemas (e.g. traversing $refs).
+1. iterate on each instance property like the following:

+   - identify the sub-schema associated to the property (e.g. traversing $refs) and check the presence of semantic keywords;
+   - for the x-jsonld-type, add the "@type" property to the schema instance;
+   - for the x-jsonld-context, integrate its information in the instance context when they are not already present;
+   - interate this process in case of nested entries.

 ## The x-jsonld-context JSON Schema keyword {#keywords-context}